apyra/nvim-unity/README.md

 ---

-> 🚀 Nice tip for the standalone: Hold **Shift** while launching to load the last opened project in Unity.
+* 🚀 Nice tip for the standalones: Hold **Shift** while launching to load the last opened project in Unity.

 ### Unity